 Heghnar Zeitlian Watenpaugh is Associate Professor of Art History at the University of California, Davis.
 Her research concerns urban and architectural history in the Middle East, gender and space, as well as the critical theory of architectural preservation, histories of museums and exhibition practices, and the politics of heritage today.
 Her book, The Image of an Ottoman City, was awarded the Spiro Kostof Book Prize from the Society of Architectural Historians.
 She has also received the Best Article Award from the Syrian Studies Association, and the Omer Lutfi Barkan Article Prize from the Ottoman and Turkish Studies Association.
 Her research has been supported by fellowships from the J. Paul Getty Trust, National Endowment for the Humanities, Fulbright-Hays, Social Science Research Council, the Center for Advanced Study in the Visual Arts at the National Gallery of Art, and the Office of the President of the University of California.
 She has served on the boards of the Society of Architectural Historians, the Syrian Studies Association, and the Historians of Islamic Art Association, among other professional organizations.

 Image caption: Canon table page, T'oros Roslin, (active 1256-1268), Hromklay, Armenia, J. Paul Getty Museum, Gift of the Catholicosate of the Great house of Cilicia.

 For more information: firstname.lastname@example.org

 Free and open to the public.
-Parking permits may be purchased at the pay station located in the Porter College lot.
+Parking permits may be purchased at the information kiosk just inside the main campus entrance.
+Visitor Parking Information.